tendermint/tendermint/docs/tendermint-core/state-sync/README.md

 above.
 While technically part of the reactor (see `statesync/syncer.go` and related components), this document will only cover the P2P reactor component.

-For details on the ABCI methods and data types, see the [ABCI documentation](../../abci/abci.md).
+For details on the ABCI methods and data types, see the [ABCI documentation](https://docs.tendermint.com/master/spec/abci/).

+Information on how to configure state sync is located in the [nodes section](../../nodes/state-sync.md)

 ## State Sync P2P Protocol